mgaIIi/DF_UNIGE/Obsidian_reports/Windows Forensics Report - Milo Galli.md

 ## 1/28/2017

-The target didn't produce any relevant data until **22:46** when she went online on **www.youtube.com** and searched for **"How to take care of owls"** looking at these videos:
+The target didn't produce any relevant data until **22:46** when she went online on **www.youtube.com** and searched for **"How to take care of owls"** looking in the following minutes at these videos:

 - **"Owls to you, How it all started"**
 - **"What to do if you want to pet an owl"**

-The target then in a time span that goes from **23:28** to **23:23** logged-in on Yahoo-messanger and Tumblr where she looked at different content regarding owls ( e.g. https://itsdrhoo.tumblr.com/ ).
+After that in a time span that goes from **23:28** to **23:23** logged-in on Yahoo-messanger, **www.tumblr.com** where she looked at different content regarding owls ( e.g. **https://itsdrhoo.tumblr.com**) and visited also **www.amazon.com**.

-After that she l on **www.etsy.com** at **23:40** the keyword "owl",
+Then at **23:40** she visited **www.etsy.com** searched for different items with the keyword "owl".

-During the whole browsing she visited multiple times www.gmail.com with the following account
+During the whole browsing she accessed multiple times **www.gmail.com** using **mcavoys87@gmail.com** as login account.

-- mcavoys87@gmail.com

-The target looked on the web for snowy owls and saved photos on the pc but she then deleted all of the owl pictures.

 The hyphotesis here is that she received a offer for the purchase of a snowy owl and she considered it while browising on other online shops looking for the same animal, but finally accapting the offer and deleting other possible purchases.

+## 1/29/2017

+There is no relevant data to be documented for this day.

+## 1/30/2017

+The only thing relevant for this day is that the target exchanged emails with someone at **23:50** using the account **mcavoys87@gmail.com**.

 ## 1/31/2017

-The target downloaded some pdf files about owl's care and accessed them at 20:10 :
+The target downloaded some pdf files about owl's care and accessed them at **19:08**:

 - **"Owl_Emergency_Care.pdf"**
 - **"Owl_Keeping.pdf"**
 - **"Snowy Owl.pdf"**

+Then at **19:27** she accessed a file contained in the Desktop folder named **"Next Pet.jpg"**.

-After that she searched on **www.youtube.com** at 20:21 looking for these topics:
+After that there nothing relevant happened until **20:21** when during a youtube session she looked for these topics:

-- Owls' wingspan
+- **Owls' wingspan**
-- Snowy Owls' wingspan
+- **Snowy Owls' wingspan**

-As well as a xls files about Snowy owls:

-- **"Bibliography - Snowy Owl 14 April 2014- GLOW posting.xls"** -> 7:12:44 PM
+And right after looked again at the pdfs recently visited and also other documents regarding snowy owls' care like a xls file named **"Bibliography - Snowy Owl 14 April 2014- GLOW posting.xls"**.

-The target also accessed a pdf file named **Snowy_Owl.pdf** located in the Desktop folder at 19:12:19.
+Then the target continued surfing the web especially watching videos in youtube until

-The target used Skype at 19:26:31 and during  the usage of the application she chatted with some friends about topics that didn't involve owls.
+**21:01** when she used the **Skype** application but during  the usage she chatted with some friends about topics that didn't involve owls.

 ## 2 / 1 / 2017

-The target downloaded, set up and accessed Pidgin, which is a multi-platform app for instant messaging, at 17:59 looking also at the the about page of the software in the following minutes.
+There is no relevant activity until **17:59** when the target downloaded, set up and accessed Pidgin, which is a multi-platform app for instant messaging, looking also at  the *about* page and the software's manual in the following minutes

-Looking at the **C:/Users/Sarah\ M/AppData/Roaming/.purple** configuration folder we can say that she registered a Gmail and a Facebook account using for both the email address **"mcavoys87@gmail.com"**.
+Looking at the **C:/Users/Sarah\ M/AppData/Roaming/.purple** configuration folder we can say that she tried to register a Gmail and a Facebook account using for both the email address **"mcavoys87@gmail.com"** around **18:00**.

+After that at **18:23** she used **Google Hangouts** to chat with someone.

-The hypothesis is that she downloaded this application in order to chat with the bird trader she had previously contatcted via another email platform, Gmail.
+The hypothesis is that she downloaded the Pidgin app in order to chat with the bird trader she had previously contatcted via Gmail

 ## 2/ 2 / 2017

-The target :

-- Executed Chrome at 21:57:10
-- Downloaded and accessed **"Yahoo-messanger"** at 22:25:11
-- Accessed a jpg file called **"My New Pet.jpg"** at 22:38:25
-- Accessed a pdf file called **"Snowy Owl Care.pdf"** at 23:00:17
-- Accessed a pdf file called **"Snowy Owl.pdf"** at 22:38:39
-- Accessed a pdf file called **"Owl Emergency Care.jpg"** at 22:39:08
-- Opened a folder called **"New Pet Care"** at 22:39:08

-The last jpg file opened was at 21:53:32 and was a file named **"My new Pet"** 21:53:32

-The target executed for the last time Pidgin at 21:25:05 The target executed for the last time Yahoo-Messanger at 22:49:04
+The target executed for the last time Pidgin at 21:2

+Nothing relevant happens until **22:00** when the target accesses a file named **"My New Pet.jpg"** contained in the folder **"New Pet Care"** and right after at **22:29**  she accessed **Gmail** and composed a email.

+Then at **22:38** she accessed again the file **"My New Pet.jpg"** along with two other pdf files named **"Snowy Owl Care.pdf"** and **"Snowy Owl.pdf"** that she previously downloaded and moved them in them in the folder **New Pet Care**.

+From these informations we might infer that the target actually purchased a Snowy Owl and was now gathering informations to take care for it.

+Our suspects get actually more concrete when at **22:39** the target accesses a url page on Google Chrome serving a html document named **thankyou.html**.

+At **22:57** she composed numerous emails on Gmail and in the following hours she went  back and forward between Youtube, Facebook, Yahoo-Messanger, Tumblr  and Gmail as she was waiting for a response from someone

 These files were moved to a USB drive with **80BC89A2** as serial number: